Skip to content

 Scale

-AI work spanning finance, operations, logistics, and adjacent teams, from opportunity assessment through PoCs to rollout.
+AI work across finance, operations, logistics, and adjacent teams, separating useful systems from interesting ideas across assessment, PoCs, and first scaled rollout.

 01 / selected work